Materials-Data-Science-and-Informatics/somesy/docs/manual.md

 corresponding files they already know to get the information they need.
 So there is no "risk" involved in adopting `somesy`, because it does not try to abolish any other formats or standards or becoming such.

+### In my project, the effective authors and the publication authors are not the same!
+What to do?

+The `author` flag in `somesy` is intended to mark people who significantly contributed to the project in a hands-on way and are closely familiar with details, i.e. can answer specific questions.
+A reason to stick with this strict understanding of "author" is that a user will be usually interested in contacting such a person to help them with problems.

+However, we are aware that acknowledgement practices in different scientific communities vary and current practices in academic publication do not allow for sufficiently granular distinction of contributor roles.
+Even though the proper solution to problem would be improving community practices, `somesy` supports the `publication_author` flag, that can be set independently of the `author` flag and will make sure that certain contributors **will** appear as authors in an academic citation context (i.e. reflected in the `CITATION.cff` file, which can be used for [Zenodo publications](https://docs.software-metadata.pub/en/latest/tutorials/automated-publication-with-ci.html)), but **will not** appear as authors in a technical context
+(such as the metadata in a software registry like [PyPI](https://pypi.org)).